What are Metal Organic Frameworks (MOFs)?

 Metal Nodes and Clusters

-Metals nodes within metal organic frameworks can be just one atom or a cluster of atoms.
+The metals nodes within metal organic frameworks can be just one atom or a cluster of atoms.
 They are also referred to as metal centers or inorganic centers.
-Multiple organic linker compounds can bond to single metal centre.
+Multiple organic linker compounds can bond to single metal center.
 Clusters of metal atoms, often connected by oxygen, also act as connectors between organic linkers.
-Examples of metal clusters are:
+Examples of metal clusters used in MOFs include:

 - M3O (M = Al, Fe, Cr)